YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 .. parsed-literal::
    -[NO]AS[YNCIO]

-For more information on specifying ASYNCIO,refer to “Segment Qualifiers”.
+For more information on specifying ASYNCIO,refer to `“Segment Qualifiers” <https://docs.yottadb.com/AdminOpsGuide/gde.html#segment-qualifiers>`_.

 **-DEFER_TIME**